ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 ### The Problems With the First Iteration

-The old collection repeat assumed that every item could have unique dimensions.
-This required us to recalculate every single item's width and height whenever the scroll view resized.
+The old collection repeat assumed that, in every case, any item in the list could be uniquely sized.
+This assumption required us to recalculate every single item's width and height whenever the scroll view resized.
 This expensive operation caused unacceptable lag when loading or rotating the phone.

 When we took another look at UITableView, we hit upon a better solution.
 UITableView accepts an 'estimatedHeight' for every element in the list and uses that to estimate the size of the scrollView.
 Then, while the user scrolls down, each item's dimensions are calculated on demand, and the size of the scrollView adjusts to reflect the actual dimensions.